 Jay’s proudest moment as an attorney came when he helped a 23-year-old mentally disabled man beat the Social Security Administration.
 The federal government believed it had overpaid the young man by thousands of dollars and was trying to get it back.
 But this man had no source of income and his father was battling cancer.
 Jay argued the family had complied with all Social Security requirements and convinced the judge that it would be wrong to penalize the family for the government’s error.

 Jay graduated in the top 15% of his class from the John Marshall School of Law, where he was a member of Law Review and served as a staff editor.
 He earned his undergraduate degrees in political science and Spanish at the University of Kentucky.

 When he is not working, Jay enjoys spending time outdoors with his family.
 He is a NASCAR, hockey, and University of Kentucky basketball fan.
 On weekends, he cheers on his son in his Sabres Youth Hockey games and helps his daughter with her Girl Scout activities.
 He anchors his bowling team.
 Jay is a member of Wheatland Salem United Methodist Church and helps support the Hunt Club Elementary School Parent Organization.

-If you need a personal injury attorney in Chicago, Aurora, Champaign, or throughout the state of Illinois, contact Woodruff Johnson & Evans Law Offices at (866) 891-9211.
+If you need a workers’ compensation attorney in Aurora, Champaign, Chicago, or throughout the state of Illinois, contact Jay Johnson work comp and personal injury lawyer at Woodruff Johnson & Evans Law Offices at (630) 585-2320.